Spectrometry of Captured Highly Charged Ions Produced Following Antiproton Annihilations

-Historically, the study of antiproton interactions with matter has been performed via beam-on-target (gas, liquid, or solid) experiments \cite{backenstoss1989antiprotonic}.
-These studies have provided crucial information on antiproton ionization cross-sections and stopping powers in different targets \cite{kirchner2011current}.
-After being slowed by collisions, an antiproton is eventually captured into a high-lying circular Rydberg state near the atomic nucleus forming an antiprotonic atom \cite{doser2022antiprotonic,2025FPGStability}.
-As it cascades to lower energy levels, the atom is being stripped of its electrons though the Meitner-Auger process \cite{bacher1988degree,2008GottaEPJD}.
-So far, the charge state after annihilation, remains unmeasured.
-While light, energetic fragments (pions, neutrons, protons, deuterons, tritons and helium nuclei) have been detected directly \cite{MARKIEL1988445,von1990yield,amsler2024antiproton}, much heavier fragments have only been studied using radiochemical means through gamma spectroscopy \cite{Polster1995,Lubi2002}.
-These studies indicated that roughly 10 to 20\% of the nuclear annihilation fragments only lose a single proton or neutron \cite{Wycech1996}.
-Due to the limitations of the radiochemical approach, the fragment ratios could only be deduced for selected cases with appropriate decay properties \cite{JASTRZEBSKI1993405,lubinski1994neutron,Lubin1998,Schmidt1999}.
+Historically, the study of antiproton interactions with matter has been performed via beam-on-target (gas, liquid, or solid) experiments \cite{backenstoss1989antiprotonic,widmann_phase_1995}, which has provided valuable data on antiproton ionization and capture cross-sections for benchmarking atomic theory \cite{andersen_single_1986,bacher_degree_1988,cohen_capture_2004-1,kirchner2011current,PhysRevA.110.012803}.
+Following the antiprotonic atom cascade and annihilation, X-rays, high energy mesons and light, energetic annihilation fragments (such as neutrons, protons, deuterons, tritons and helium nuclei) have all been directly detected \cite{Bugg1973,Lubi2002,2008GottaEPJD,MARKIEL1988445,von1990yield,Chen1992,amsler2024antiproton,Berghold2025}.
+However, the much heavier nuclear fragments have only been studied using radiochemical means through gamma spectroscopy \cite{Polster1995,Lubi2002}.
+Due to the limitations of this radiochemical approach, the cold fragment ratios could only be deduced for selected cases with appropriate decay properties \cite{JASTRZEBSKI1993405,lubinski1994neutron,Lubin1998,Schmidt1999}.
 These measurements allowed systematic studies of the neutron skin by constraining models together with X-ray spectroscopy measurements of antiprotonic atoms and electron scattering data \cite{Trzcinska2001,Schmidt2003}.
 However, cases involving non-radioactive cold fragments, such as those from $^{208}$Pb, had to be interpolated \cite{Klos2007}, introducing a significant systematic uncertainty for the determination of their neutron skin.